bottamichele/DL-Galaxy-Classification/README.md

 5. when gz2_hart16.csv and galaxy images are on "gz2_dataset" folder and if you want to do training and testing of a model, you need to run [dataset.py](https://github.com/bottamichele/DL-Galaxy-Classification/blob/main/dataset.py) to create new dataset with clean sample and with training, validation and test set togheter.

+## Models trained
+Models trained of the project are available and can be found on [Releases](https://github.com/bottamichele/DL-Galaxy-Classification/releases) page of this repository.
+When you use one of these models trained, make sure they are under "models" folder on project folder.